Aquilent/devsecops-example-helloworld/Readme.md

 1. Build the Java [Spring Boot] [application](./webapp/src/main) using [Apache Maven] This includes running [unit tests](./webapp/src/test//java).
 2. Performs a security scan on the Java code base using [SonarQube] via Maven
-3. Build and register a version Docker image
+3. Build and register a version of the [Docker image](./Dockerfile)
 4. Deploy the image to the `dev` environment
 5. Run the automated browser tests against the application in the `dev` environment.
    The [browser tests](./webapp/src/test/python/helloworld) are written in